Madagascar subhumid forests: Flora

 The ecoregion is home to several distinct plant communities, which differ with elevation, rainfall, and soils.
 These include moist montane forest, sclerophyllous montane forest, tapia forest, rupicolous shrubland, and grassland.

-The original flora of ecoregion has been much altered by human use; extensive areas have been cleared for agriculture, grazing, and rice cultivation, and some exotic species such as Acacia and Eucalyptus have been introduced.
+The original flora of the ecoregion has been much altered by human use; extensive areas have been cleared for agriculture, grazing, and rice cultivation, and some exotic species such as Acacia and Eucalyptus have been introduced.
 Moist evergreen forests are less susceptible to fire than the sclerophyll forests and ericoid thickets.
 Frequent human-set fires have transformed some of the ecoregion's former forests into savannas and grasslands.
-Grassland now coves much of the highlands, but the extent to which the grasslands are the result of human intervention is still subject to debate.
+Grassland now covers much of the highlands, but the extent to which the grasslands are the result of human intervention is still subject to debate.

 Moist montane forest occurs between 600–800 and 1300 meters elevation, and occasionally as high as 1800 m in sheltered locales.
 The mature tree canopy is generally closed, and 20 to 25 meters high.
-Trees are typically evergreen, and species of Tambourissa, Pterophylla (aka Weinmannia), Symphonia, Dombeya, Dilobeia, Dalbergia, Canarium, Diospyros, Eugenia, Protorhus, Grewia, Brachylaena, Schefflera, Polyscias, and Vernonia are most common.
+Trees are typically evergreen, and species of Tambourissa, Pterophylla, Symphonia, Dombeya, Dilobeia, Dalbergia, Canarium, Diospyros, Eugenia, Protorhus, Grewia, Brachylaena, Astropanax, Polyscias, and Vernonia are most common.
 The conifer Podocarpus madagascariensis is also present.
-Trees of the genus Ephippiandra are largely confined to moist montane forest and some higher-altitude plant communities.
+Trees of the genus Ephippiandra are largely confined to moist montane forest and some higher-elevation plant communities.
 There is a plentiful understory of shrubs and herbaceous plants.
 Epiphytes grow in large numbers on the canopy trees, including mosses, lichens, ferns, orchids (particularly species of Bulbophyllum), and species of Medinilla, Kalanchoe, Rhipsalis, and Peperomia.